amira-salama1/SQL_Projects-And-Visualizations/Big Data with SQL/README.md

-This folder is dedicated to Big data SQL Projects
+This folder is dedicated to Big data SQL Projects using HIVE and IMPALA